 Spain Weather in November

 Meanwhile, temperatures in Barcelona in November tend to be cool but not cold.
-You'll experience a fair number of sunny days, though don't be surprised by some overcast ones, as well.
+You'll experience a fair number of sunny days, but don't be surprised by some overcast ones, as well.
 Don't plan on swimming in the sea, however, or sunbathing on Barcelona's beaches.
-The average high temperature in Barcelona in November is 63 F /17 C, and the average low temperature is 46 F / 8 C.

-If you're seeking winter sunshine, you'll be pleased to know that Andalusia, the southernmost region of Spain, is the one area where it may be possible to sunbathe in November—but there's no guarantee you'll come away bronzed because the weather in this part of the country varies considerably.
+If you're seeking winter sunshine, you'll be pleased to know that Andalusia, the southernmost region of Spain, is the one area where it may be possible to sunbathe in November.
+However, there's no guarantee you'll come away bronzed—the weather in this part of the country varies considerably.

 The popular city of Seville tends to be the hottest city in Andalusia but cools down considerably in November.
-Daytime temperatures average in the mid-60s F / 20 C, and nighttime temps average 50 F / 10 C. Rain falls on about seven days during the month, and heavy showers are possible.
+Rain falls on about seven days during the month, and heavy showers are possible.
 Malaga is warm and mostly sunny, but November is the city's wettest month, with heavy showers around seven days of the month.
 Despite the sun, the sea is typically too cold for swimming during this time of the year.

 What to Pack